es6-enthusiasts/es6-enthusiasts.github.io/CollegeCuisineConnect/index.md

 All members of this team have agreed to abide by the following [contract](https://docs.google.com/document/d/1o7tGRP024l86Usm7qH7RX9-gTofHFc-ff8x5b5ZbVPA/edit?usp=sharing).

+Feel free to contact us through our GitHub!

 ## Overview

 College Cuisine Connect is a project dedicated to helping students with limited cooking skills and resources find quality and healthy recipes.
 It aims to foster a sense of community by allowing students to share their own culinary experiences and support each other in their culinary journeys.